Mengkee/NLP-mid/Sentiment Analysis.md

     ```

 A great example of such resource is  SocialSent developed by Stanford University.
-It is opensource so anyone can use at  https://nlp.stanford.edu/projects/socialsent .
+It is an opensource so anyone can use at  https://nlp.stanford.edu/projects/socialsent .

-However, this does not work if Language is more complicated creative, i.e. each word means different thing in different possible contexts.
+However, this does not work if language is more complicated and creative, i.e. each word means different thing in different possible contexts.